yiisoft/docs/guide/en/runtime/logging.md

 By default, the target will process messages of *any* category.

-Besides whitelisting the categories by the `setCategories()` method, you may also blacklist certain categories by the `setExcept()` method.
-If the category of a message is found or matches one of the patterns in this property, it will NOT be processed by the target.
+Besides allowing the categories by the `setCategories()` method, you may also deny certain categories by the `setExcept()` method.
+If the category of a message is found or matches one of the patterns in this property, the target will NOT process it.

 The following target configuration specifies that the target should only process error and warning messages under the categories whose names match either `Yiisoft\Cache\*` or `App\Exceptions\HttpException:*`,